 We played with wooden tennis rackets and took a can of three balls with us to each lesson.
 We would get in line to hit balls, run up and give the instructor the three balls, get back in line, hit the balls over the net, run and pick them up and do the whole thing over and over again.
-Not exactly Wimbledon, but for us it was pretty easy to do.
-We were good athletes, fast runners and liked tennis well enough.
+Not exactly Wimbledon, but for us, it was pretty easy to do.
+We were good athletes, fast runners, and liked tennis well enough.

-She had a two handed backhand, I had a one handed backhand.
+She had a two-handed backhand, I had a one-handed backhand.
 She had good groundstrokes, I liked to volley at the net.
 She was a very consistent player, I took wild risks.
 My play was nothing like hers, but I admired her mental toughness.
 I began collecting every single tennis magazine cover that she appeared on!
 I subscribed to World Tennis Magazine and Tennis USA back then and she often appeared on the cover as the new, young star in women’s tennis.
 So began my Chris Evert collection, which I still have to this day!
-It includes: Books, rackets, photos, autographs, programs, newspaper articles, video tapes of her matches.
+It includes Books, rackets, photos, autographs, programs, newspaper articles, and videotapes of her matches.

+Then, when I was fifteen, I saw a double feature at a matinee of Funny Girl and On A Clear Day You Can See Forever!
+The funny part is I somehow knew all the words to the songs in Funny Girl.
+My father had been an early fan of Barbra Streisand and played the Broadway Cast Album of Funny Girl over and over, years before.
+Those songs were already captured in my brain!
+I was hooked.
 I bought every single Barbra Streisand album!
 I collected every single movie magazine with her image on the cover AND inside.
-I read and collected every book, poster, 45 single I could get my hands on.
-This was before eBay and in the internet so my collection grew by mail order and by going to movie memorabilia shops.
+I read and collected every book, poster, and 45 rpm single I could get my hands on.
+This was before eBay and on the internet so my collection grew by mail order and by going to movie memorabilia shops.
 It was great fun when I met tons of fellow Barbra fans during her 1994 concert tour.
 I was pen-pals with a lot of them.
 I even began a venture called The i love Barbra Catalog and sold duplicates of what I collected to other Barbra fans.

 My massive Streisand collection is a pleasure that continues today!
 I’m not sure what will become of it down the road, but I still get enjoyment from looking at the movie stills and listening to her music every day.
 A passion of mine became a collection for me once again.